A problem that often occurs in pregnant women is the lack of balance because of the change in the center of gravity.

 - If you feel any discomfort, such as cramping, or pain in the abdomen, lie on your back, rest and try again the next day.
 Not all days are the same, listen to your body every day as if it were a special occasion.

 After you reach your mattress, open your legs in the opening of your pelvis(not more closed).
 Hold your palms together in front of your heart in prayer, in the beginning.
 Start slowly bending your legs as you look at your toes, sit as low as you can while your attention is focused on activating the quads and buttocks.
 Your tail is constantly coming down softly and if you can stretch your arms high, if not, hold it in place of prayer.
 Take 5 to 10 slow deep breaths and don’t forget to check if you can see your toes all the time!
 Repeat 3 to 5 times.

 2. The Warrior 1 Pose(Vira Bhadrasana 1)

 Once again start with your feet parallel in the opening of your pelvis and send your right foot about one and a half steps forward.
 Your pelvis looks at the front of your mattress.
-Bring your hands to your waist and look at the two fingers of your right foot to look straight ahead with the back sole at a 45 degree angle to the front.
-Bend your front foot well so that it does not cross your knee while your back leg is tight.
+Bring your hands to your waist and look at the two fingers of your right foot to look straight ahead with the back sole at a 45 degrees angle to the front.
+Bend your front knee well so that it does not cross your foot while your back leg is tight.
 You constantly send your pelvis facing forward, your tail pointing softly downwards.
 Now you can stretch your arms high.
 Beware, most people steal and do not bend the front leg well, bend as much as you feel your quadriceps are on fire!
 Take 5 to 10 breaths and return to your original position.
 Repeat on the other foot.
 Repeat asana up to 3 times on each leg.